All photos by Abdalla F. Hassan

 "There is nothing called Arab Spring," Moussa concludes, "but the movement for change will continue."

 Mustafa Mahmoud Mosque was a flashpoint of the revolution on the fourth day of revolution, January 28, 2011, the Friday of Rage.
-Perusing a zero-tolerance policy, security forces broke up opposition protests three years later on January 25, 2014, firing off volleys of tear gas canisters and shotguns to disperse crowds just as the Revolution Path Front's 1 PM protest was getting underway.
+Perusing a zero-tolerance policy, security forces broke up opposition protests three years later on January 25, 2014, firing off volleys of tear-gas canisters and shotguns to disperse crowds just as the Revolution Path Front's protest at 1:00 PM was getting underway.

 Another group of revolutionary youth massed on the steps of the Journalists' Syndicate, shouting anti-military and anti-Brotherhood slogans.
 As soon as they started to march, security forces opened fire.
 One after the other, police crushed all their rallies before they could gain momentum.